mobfarm/FastPdfKit/README.md

 This repository contains the FastPdfKit library with a sample project.
 This library allows you to add some of the features of the [FastPdf application](http://fastpdf.eu) to your own app, allowing it to support pdf documents.
 For more information, see [the FastPdfKit website](http://fastpdfkit.com).

+### Update: 1.0.4 (May 3rd, 2011)
+* Fixed the floating page issue, when the page is changed when zoomed in.

 ### Update: 1.0.3 (May 2nd, 2011)
 * Better handling of the device orientation at startup.